Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ### IP address pseudonymization and anonymization methods

-As [@!I-D.ietf-dprive-rfc7626-bis] makes clear, the big privacy risk in DNS is connecting DNS queries to an individual and the major vector for this in DNS traffic is the client IP address.
+A major privacy risk in
+DNS is connecting DNS queries to an individual and the major vector for this in DNS traffic is the client IP address.